Former Good Schools Guide writer and education adviser, Suzie Oweiss, gives her verdict...

 A mainstream state school for pupils aged from 4 to 18 in Streatham

-Very successful school that features in the Top 100 non-academically selective schools in the UK for students attaining the English Baccalaureate.
-In 2016, 84% of girls attained 5A*-C at GCSE including English and maths.
+A very successful school that features in the Top 100 non-academically selective schools in the UK for students attaining the English Baccalaureate.

-At A-Level, 68% of grades were A*-B. Highly over-subscribed with 600+ applicants for 120 places.
-67 foundation places reserved for girls who attend Church of England services; 53 for other applicants of any or no religion.
 English and maths tests divide applicants into three ability bands.
-Emphasis on academia (specialist status in maths and ICT) as well as art and sports.
+The school places emphasis on academia (specialist status in maths and ICT) as well as art and sports.

 -